 Agreement for the IH 635 Section, IH 635/IH 35E Interchange, IH 35E Section, and the IH 635/US 75 Interchange and shall include Final Acceptance of all Project Segments.
-The Developer shall submit the Project Baseline Schedule to TxDOT no later than 90 Days following NTP1.
-The Developer shall update the Project Baseline Schedule to include the IH 35E Capacity Improvement Section and submit the updated Project Baseline Schedule to TxDOT no later than 90 days following TxDOT's issuance of intent to issue NTP3 under Section 7.7.2.3 of the Agreement.
+The Developer shall submit the Project Baseline Schedule to TxDOT with a reasonable amount of time for TxDOT review prior to NTP2.
 TxDOT will review the Project Baseline Schedule within 28 Days of submission.
-In the event that TxDOT does not accept the Project Baseline Schedule, the Developer shall revise and resubmit it.
+In the event that TxDOT does not accept the Project Baseline Schedule, the Developer shall revise and resubmit it with changes clearly identified.
 For each resubmission of the Project Baseline Schedule, TxDOT will review it within 21 Days of resubmission.